rob0101/trader/README.md

 ![Screenshot 2025-08-29 at 1 10 54 pm](https://github.com/user-attachments/assets/6d23ab79-3b5c-431b-b1b8-af3b05170177)

 at the time of the screenshot, the import (buy) price in my region was negative, so automations shut down solar and started to run the house from the grid and top up the battery too.
-Withnegative buy prices on Amber, we get a credit for the electricity we consume from the grid.
+With negative buy prices on Amber, we get a credit for the electricity we consume from the grid.

 ### The logic behind the A-E battery sell prices and rates